CyVerse-learning-materials/learning-materials-home/README.md

 **A. Ensure Content Formatting and Style**

 We want to ensure that all pages within the Learning Center conforms to the following guidelines.
 As you encounter a new situation, please suggest additions to these guidelines.
-Some guidelines are general, some platform have some specific requirements.
+Some guidelines are general, some platforms may have specific requirements.

 **Markup Language**